kenkuuu/lora-without-regret/README.md

 ## Conclusions
 This repository contains the code and results for reproducing the SFT and RL experiments in the [LoRA without Regret blog post](https://thinkingmachines.ai/blog/lora/) by John Schulman and Thinking Machines.

-We reproduce the same finding that LoRAs can match full fine tuning performance in low data regimes, and observe similar patterns in optimal learning rates for various LoRA configurations.
+We reproduce the same finding that **LoRAs can match full fine tuning performance in low data regimes**, and observe similar patterns in optimal learning rates for various LoRA configurations.

 ## Navigation